Yukin3/QueueSmart/README.md

 npm run dev
 ```

-Then open the URL shown in the terminal:
+Open the URL shown in the terminal.

 To build the frontend: